salvador-echeveste/salvador-echeveste.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: home
 permalink: /
 subtitle: <a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.

 profile:
   align: right
-  image: prof_pic.jpg
+  image: IMG_3235.png
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
     <p>555 your office number</p>
     <p>123 your address street</p>